wp-plugins/gravity-forms-infobox-field/readme.txt

 3. This screen shot shows the infobox button, in the 'Standard Fields' section.

 == Changelog ==

 = 1.2.1 =
+* IMPROVEMENT: Added default 'Custom CSS Class' of 'exclude' so that the Infobox field does not appear in PDF's created using the Gravity PDF plugin (previously Gravity Forms PDF extended).

+= 1.2.1 =
 * FIX: 'Infobox type' and 'More information' fields not displaying saved data on reload.